-ReNew is a cancer wellness and rehabilitation program at the Wilmot Cancer Center.
+ReNEW is a cancer wellness and rehabilitation program at the Wilmot Cancer Institute.
 It helps improve wellness throughout your whole cancer experience, but provides a special emphasis on post-treatment recovery.

 Our fitness professionals are certified by the American College of Sports Medicine (ACSM).
 They will assess your current health and help you develop a plan based on your goals and needs.

 To learn more about ReNew, visit their website or call (585) 273-3135.

 Our Integrative Oncology program also offers yoga and qi gong classes.

 Eating well can help you to recover from cancer and your cancer treatment.
 Good nutrition can also reduce the risk for certain diseases, while helping you to feel better and maintain a healthy weight.